svmiller/svmiller.github.io/_posts/2020-04-13-summarizing-ordinal-models-with-simulation-multivariate-normal.md

 library(kableExtra) # for pretty tables
 ```

-Here's a table of contents as well.
+And here's a table of contents.

 1. [The Data and the Model(s)](#datamodels)
 2. [Better Summarize the Uncertainty of the Model Parameters](#summarizeuncertainty)